amethyst/rustrogueliketutorial/book/src/chapter_2.md

 player_input(self, ctx);
 ```

-If you run your progam (with `cargo run`), you now have a keyboard controlled `@` symbol, while the smiley faces zoom to the left!
+If you run your program (with `cargo run`), you now have a keyboard controlled `@` symbol, while the smiley faces zoom to the left!

 ![Screenshot](./c2-s3.gif)